softwareconstruction240/softwareconstruction/instruction/web-api/web-api.md

 You can experiment with this code by doing the following.

 1. Create a directory name `public` and put an `index.html` file in it that contains some simple text.
-1. Run the code from a directory relative to directory that contains the `public` directory.
+1. Run the code from a directory relative to the directory that contains the `public` directory.
 1. Open your browser and point it to `localhost:8080`.
 This should display the contents of your `index.html` file.
 1. Run the following commands with Curl
    1. `curl localhost:8080/name`, returns `{"name":[]}`